peteroupc/peteroupc.github.io/bernoulli.md

 If _f_'s domain includes 0, 1, or both (so that the input coin is allowed to return 0 every time, 1 every time, or either, respectively), then _f_ can be a factory function only if&mdash;

-1. the function is constant on its domain, or is continuous and polynomially bounded on its domain, and
+1. the function equals the same value everywhere on its domain, or is continuous and polynomially bounded on its domain, and
 2. _f_(0) equals 0 or 1 whenever 0 is in the function's domain, and
 3. _f_(1) equals 0 or 1 whenever 1 is in the function's domain,